Shakespeare for young kids

 Table Top Shakespeare

-Wanda's interest in Shakespeare happened to occur as the same time that an inventive theater troupe in the UK, Forced Entertainment, was sharing their "Table Top Shakespeare at Home" performances online.
-Each one featured an actor relating the plot of a Shakespeare play, using common household items as the "actors."
-They were funny, engaging, and best of all, very easy to follow and understand.
-They are no longer available, unfortunately.
+Wanda's interest in Shakespeare happened to occur at the same time that an inventive theater troupe in the UK, Forced Entertainment, was sharing their "Table Top Shakespeare at Home" performances online.
+Each one features an actor relating the plot of a Shakespeare play, using common household items as the "actors."
+They are funny, engaging, and best of all, very easy to follow and understand.
+Forced Entertainment now has every one of Shakespeare's plays viewable on their website.
+Three cheers for Forced Entertainment for sharing their wonderful performances in such an accessible format!

 Will's Words